millisabel/Metaverse/README.md

 # Metaverse Landing Page

-Современный лендинг для мета-вселенной с интерактивными элементами и анимациями.
+Modern landing page for the metaverse with interactive elements and animations.

-## 🚀 Технологии
+## 🚀 Technologies

 - HTML5
 - SCSS/CSS3